-The Kreisau Project centers on scripts of two plays that tell powerful stories of individual resistance to the Nazis—Karski and A Journey to Kreisau —by the late playwright, Marc P. Smith, that tell powerful stories of individual resistence to the Nazis.
+The Kreisau Project centers on scripts of two plays that tell powerful stories of individual resistance to the Nazis—Karski and A Journey to Kreisau —by the late playwright, Marc P. Smith, that tell powerful stories of individual resistance to the Nazis.

 Karski presents the riveting story of Polish Resistance hero, Jan Karski, who joined the Polish Underground Army at the outset of the German occupation of his country.
 With breathtaking courage, he pursued his mission to find out what was happening to the disappearing Jews in Poland and to report in person the horrifying events he had witnessed to the Polish government in exile in London and to Western leaders in the UK and in the US.
 He remained in the US, teaching at Georgetown University.
 In 2012, President Barack Obama awarded him the Presidential Medal of Freedom, the nation’s highest civilian honor.